How to Dissolve an LLC Properly? (In a Few Easy Steps)

 TAX letters on a yellow notepad

-After filing your final tax returns, send a letter to the IRS requesting to close your federal employer identification number account, including your EIN, legal business name, and reason for closure.
+Work with a CPA or tax professional registered with the IRS to close any open business bank accounts and submit refund claims for taxes paid in prior years, if applicable.
+After filing your final returns, send a letter to the IRS requesting closure of your federal EIN account — include your EIN, legal business name, and reason for closure.

-In our case, it was only after all the financial and tax obligations of our LLC had been settled that we could distribute the remaining assets to the members.
+In our experience, it was only after clearing every financial and tax obligation that we could distribute remaining assets to members.
+That sequence matters.

 4. File Articles or Certificate of Dissolution